tom-krieger/security_baseline/README.md

 ## Checking facts

-For reporting purposes it is necessary that the security settuings required by a benchmark are checked.
+For reporting purposes it is necessary that the security settings required by a benchmark are checked.

 ```hiera
 ---